sebald/guidelines/docs/angular/3_component_pattern.md

 ![Whiz Mock](/assets/whiz-mock.png)

-Sticking to the aforementioned pattern the markup would consist of two containers, which is illustrated by the green rectangles.
-The left container hosts the search and display of Marvel characters.
-As well as a control to add characters to the squad.
+Sticking to the aforementioned pattern the app would consist of two containers, which is indicated by the green rectangles.
+The left container hosts the search and display of Marvel characters, as well as a control to add characters to the squad.
 The right container consists of a text field to enter a name for the squad and a list with all the squad members.
-Members can be removed via a control.
+Members can be removed via a dedicated control.

-Markup for the base template is shown below, followed by the container templates.
+The markup follows the same structure.
+It consists of the `<whiz-app>`, which hosts two containers `<marvel-character-list>` and `<whiz-character-search-container>`:

 ```html
 <!-- base template -->